mikegcoleman/hybrid-workshop/pwd_readme.md

 6. Switch back to the PWD interface, and click the name of your Windows node.
 This will connect the web-based console to your Windows Server 2016 Docker EE host.

-7. Paste the text from Step 4 at the command prompt in the Windows console.
+7. Paste the text from Step 4 at the command prompt in the Windows console. (depending on your browser, this can be tricky: try the "paste" command from the edit menu instead of right clicking or using keyboard shortcuts)

 	You should see the message `This node joined a swarm as a worker.` indicating you've successfully joined the node to the cluster.